 Symptoms: Vomiting, drooling, agitation, hyperactivity, rapid breathing, tremors, and seizures.

 Treatment: Gastric decontamination, activated charcoal, anto-seizure medications and supportive care.

-Different kinds of chocolate contain different levels of theobromine, the darker and more bitter the chocolate, the more dangerous it is.
+Different kinds of chocolate contain varying levels of theobromine, the darker and more bitter the chocolate, the more dangerous it is.
 Cooking chocolate and cocoa contains the highest levels of theobromine, followed by dark chocolate, milk chocolate, and white chocolate.
 The chart below lists the levels of theobromine in various types of chocolate.

 According to Nutrition Data, below is the quantity of caffeine and theobromine in various types of chocolate.

-The lethal dose of theobromine poisoning is as little as 100 – 200 mg per kg of bodyweight and 150 mg per kg of bodyweight for caffeine.
+The lethal dose of theobromine poisoning is as little as 100 – 200 mg per kg of body weight and 150 mg per kg of body weight for caffeine.

 Veterinarians commonly report an increase in cases of chocolate poisoning in cats around holiday periods such as Easter and Christmas where well-meaning pet owners share their treats.
 If you suspect or know your cat (or dog) has ingested chocolate seek veterinary advice immediately.
-The earlier a cat is treated, the better the outcome.
-If consumption was

 What does theobromine do?

 As we have already said, theobromine and caffeine are there to protect the seeds (beans) from insects consuming them.
 Both compounds cause a variety of central nervous symptoms, respiratory and cardiovascular symptoms in cats and dogs (we all know caffeine is a stimulant to humans too, but we can metabolise it much quicker than cats and dogs, plus we are larger.

 - It acts as a diuretic, causing the body to lose fluids via the urine.